com-480-data-visualization/project-2023-in-viz-veritas/milestone2.md

 ## Emotions and places

 A further extension of displaying the emotions would be to link them to the locations visited and display the result as a bubble map.
-In order to do this, we will compute overall valence and emotion score for each city.
-We define the overall valence score $VS$ of a city as the following :
+In order to do this, we will compute overall valence and emotion weighted score per book for each city.
+We define the overall valence score per book $VS_{book}$ of a city as the following :

-$$ VS =\frac{1}{T\cdot P} \sum_{p \in pages} count\cdot V(p) $$
+$$ VS_{book} =\frac{1}{T\cdot P} \sum_{p \in pages} w(p)\cdot V(p) $$

+where $T$ is the total number of times the city name appears in the book, $P$ is the total number of pages in the book, $w(p)$ is the count for page $p$ and $V(p)$ is the valence score of page $p$.
+Indeed, we want to attribute more weight to the valence score of the pages where the city appears mutiple times, as there is an increased chance that the two will be related.
+Then we combine all books to have an overall valence score for the city $VS$ :

+$$VS=\frac{1}{B}\sum_{b \in books}VS_{b}$$

+where $B$ is the total number of books.
+To get the overall emotion score we do the same except that we replace the 1D valence score by a 2D emotion vector $E=(VS, AS)$ where $AS$ is the overall arousal score, computed in a similar manner.
+We thus classify the city by their overall emotion score as shown in the figure below, with the radius of the bubbles depending on the arousal score.
+Upon clicking on one city, two plots will appear.
+The first one will be showing how the valence score of the city evolved over time (using the dates of parution of the guidebooks as a timeline) and the other one will be a histogram with the percentage of the different emotions for the city (or the main ones if there are too many), calculated from the emotion score of all books.
+There would be a timeline with a time window to choose from which periods we want to know the emotions associated to the city.

 ![cities](./plots/cities.png)